 The following scholarships require an application and/or recipients are selected by a high school or outside agency.
-For those scholarships that require financial need, students must file the 2023-2024 Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.
-The filing deadline for priority consideration is December 1, 2022.
+For those scholarships that require financial need, students must file the 2024-2025 Free Application for Federal Student Aid (FAFSA) as soon as possible after it opens in December 2023 (date has not yet been announced).
+The FAFSA filing deadline for maximum financial aid consideration is February 1, 2024.

 Specific eligibility requirements are listed within each scholarship description.
 Check with the high school or agency awarding the scholarship for application deadline dates.